cerebroapp/cerebro/README.md

 ![Cerebro](https://cloud.githubusercontent.com/assets/594298/20180624/858a483a-a75b-11e6-94a1-ef1edc4d95c3.gif)

+> Currently only OSx is supported

 ## Usage
-Your can download dmg for the latest version on  [releases](https://github.com/KELiON/cerebro/releases) page.
+Your can download .dmg for the latest version on  [releases](https://github.com/KELiON/cerebro/releases) page.

 After installation use default shortcut `ctrl+space` to show an app window.
 You can customize this shortcut clicking on icon in menu bar → preferences.

 ## Plugins
+### Core plugins
 * Search & launch application, i.e. `spotify`;
 * Search in the web with google suggestions;
 * Navigate in file system with file previews (i.e. `~/Dropbox/passport.pdf`);